The Public Health Nurses of Jim Crow Florida

 From the progressive era to the civil rights movement, Florida’s public health nurses worked to overcome the constraints of segregation.
 Their story is echoed by the experiences of today’s community health nurses, who are keenly aware that maintaining healthy lives for all Americans requires tackling the nation’s deep-rooted cultural challenges.

-Christine Ardalan, lecturer of history at Florida International University, is the author of Great Hearts, Great Minds and a Love for Children: Nursing at Miami Children’s Hospital 1950–2008.
+Christine Ardalan, adjunct lecturer of history at Florida International University, is the author of Great Hearts, Great Minds and a Love for Children: Nursing at Miami Children’s Hospital 1950–2008.

 - Table of Contents